 Sometimes an event calls for a more elegant flair, something that normally doesn’t mesh well with the cozy laid back style of rustic farmhouse decor.
 With this project, you can add a little bit of elegance to your place setting, as well as give your guests a little personalized token to leave home with.
 All you’ll need are some wood disks, a bit of leather, some button clasps and some paint or a wood-burning kit to do the personalizing.
 You can also use a lettering stencil or freehand the names, whatever you’re more comfortable with.

-This rectangular planter is easy to make and can go virtually anywhere.
+This rectangular planter is easy to make and can go virtually anywhere, including the dining room.
 All you’ll need is a little bit of wood, some stain, and some screws or nails.
-This centerpiece can add a burst of life and vibrant to your dining room table, the deep brown of the stain added to the rustic farmhouse feel while the flowers you choose can add a fresh pop of color to the mix.
+This centerpiece can add a burst of life and vibrant to your dining room table, the deep brown of the stain added to the rustic farmhouse style while the flowers you choose can add a fresh pop of color to the mix.
 The best part is you can customize it to fit any size table or wherever you decide to display it.
 Simply cut the wood to whatever size you need before assembly and you’re ready to go.
 Just fill it up with your favorite plants to let a little more nature into your home.

 Sometimes it can be hard to figure out what to do with empty wall space, especially when its awkwardly sandwiched between countertops and cabinetry.
 One great solution is a small wall mounted bookshelf.
 With a little bit of wood, nails and some stain, you can make a small rack for holding some of your more commonly used books, be it reference manuals in your office or your favorite recipe books in the kitchen.
 Bonus points if you reuse crate wood with writing burned into it for that extra bit of flare.